krmerdem/Astro-Observer-Plan/README.md

 ## Installing Dependencies

 **INFO** | When the program is downloaded, the dependencies that it needs are available in the program.
-The program has been tested and works on Windows 10 and Windows 11 operating systems.
+The program has been tested and works on Windows 10, Windows 11, Ubuntu 22.04 and Ubuntu 23.10 operating systems.

 **Dependencies used in the program** | PySide6, Matplotlib, NumPy, Astroquery, Astropy, Ephem